johannestreutlein/op-tie-breaking/README.md

 tie-breaking method, they specify the environment/policy stochasticity and number of test episodes per model for the evaluation run.

-Now assume we have run the above script for both environments, and the sacred IDs associated to the cross-play evaluations are `1674` respectively `1675`.
+Now assume we have run the above script for both environments.
+In our case, the sacred-IDs associated to the cross-play evaluations are `1674` respectively `1676` for the two environment.
 We can now plot heatmaps and graphs to illustrate the results from these.
 For instance, for the first environment, we run

 ```